Metro Detroit Holiday Events

 MI Bright Lights

-We recently visited MI Bright Lights in Westland, and it was such a fun holiday outing.
+We recently visited MI Bright Lights, and it was such a fun holiday outing.
 Dressed in our pajamas, we tuned into the designated radio station and enjoyed the drive-through light display.

 The kids were mesmerized by the animated lights that synced with the music, and the light tunnels, especially the candy and snowflake designs, felt truly magical.